The protagonist is the main character or hero of the story.

 The task is the what the protagonist has to do, the mission, i.e. the means of reaching the goal.

 A good way of helping the audience or readers to understand all these factors is a strong antagonism.
-This force in the story may be personified in an “baddy”.
+This force in the story may be personified in a “baddy”.
 In many emotionally effective stories, this character is often a polar opposite to the protagonist – on all levels, right down to the way they look.
 Luke Skywalker is small and white, Darth Vader is big and black.

 All of that means that often a protagonist is either still very young, with obviously much to learn, or somehow damaged by life, prone to making mistakes, perhaps even potentially unlikable.
 But even with unlikable protagonists, there must be some redeeming quality, something that makes you doubt the character is really bad.
 Indeed, audiences/readers tend to search for, hope for, expect the protagonist to do the right thing in the end.

 The Learning Curve

-What makes the protagonist the most important figure is not so much the screen or page time, but usually that she or he is the one who has greatest internal problem or conflict, who has the most significant emotional transformation.
+What makes the protagonist the most important figure is really not so much the screen or page time, but usually that she or he is the one who has greatest internal problem or conflict, who has the most significant emotional transformation.
 That means the protagonist tends to be the one who grows most, and whose story journey or character arc is therefore the longest.

 Coming of age stories are obvious learning curves, and at their hearts that is what the above mentioned examples (Harry Potter, Star Wars, Lord Of The Rings – all of them essentially fairy tales) are.
 They also involve a sense of leaving behind, of loss.
 It is a universal experience, shared by all of the audience, by all readers.